 Not to be confused with The Grid by Scott Kelby (an excellent Photoshop-related video podcast), On The Grid is a podcast hosted by design nerds Matt McInerny, Andy Mangold, and Dan Auer.
 Each week the three hosts call in for a conversation about design's effect on the world, and the world's effect on design.

 As an unscripted podcast, On The Grid may sometimes go slightly off-topic but ultimately the three presenters deliver highly opinionated, honest and thoughtful discussion on the design-related topics on hand.
 It's a great podcast that gives the listener a view of the current state of design from the eyes of a younger generation of designers.

 Don't let the name fool you.
 Whether print, web, or motion graphics is your thing, 'For Graphic Designers Only' is a great listen for designers of any discipline.
 Michael Huggins provides invaluable business tips, free tools, design marketing tips and trusted advice from industry exported and successful design firm owners.
 While the podcast is no longer being recorded it's well worth checking out the archives to help you become a successful and profitable freelance designer.

 Hosted by Anthony Rotolo, Design Guy is another now-retired podcast that "explains timeless design principles and explains them simply".
 Join Anthony as he discusses all aspects of design and equips you with the lessons in process, inspiration and practice of the industry.

-Joe Nicklo is a self-taught art director and 'Design Nerd' working in South Florida with more than 10 years of professional design experience.
-He's worked on projects for Alienware, Royal Caribbean Cruise Lines, and Office Depot among other high-profile clients.
+Joe Nicklo is a self-taught art director working in South Florida with more than 10 years of professional design experience, working for clients including Alienware, Royal Caribbean, and Office Depot.